-Article 332 - Additional grounds for revising a judgement due to newly discovered circumstances
+Article 3321 - Additional grounds for revising a judgement due to newly discovered circumstances

-- 1. Along with the grounds listed in Article 310 of this Code, a judgement shall also be revised due to newly discovered circumstances if Article 414(8) of the Criminal Code of Georgia improves the position of a convicted person. - 2.
-Along with the grounds listed in Article 310 of this Code, a judgement shall be revised due to newly discovered circumstances in relation to a convicted person recognised as a person detained for political reasons, or as a person prosecuted for political reasons under Resolution No76-Ib of 5 December 2012 of the Parliament of Georgia on Persons Detained for Political Reasons or Prosecuted for Political Reasons if the judgement was delivered before passing the Resolution and if an appropriate motion is filed with the court before 1 July 2018. - 3.
-If a court of appeal has declared admissible the motion provided for in paragraph 2 of this article, or a cassation court has reversed the ruling of a court of appeal on declaring the motion inadmissible and instructed the court of appeal to admit the motion, the court of appeal shall hear the case in accordance with the provisions established by the court of appeal for hearing on the merits.
-The court of appeal shall consider a case by an oral hearing.
+1. Along with the grounds listed in Article 310 of this Code, a judgement shall also be revised due to newly discovered circumstances if Article 414(8) of the Criminal Code of Georgia improves the position of a convicted person.

+2. Along with the grounds listed in Article 310 of this Code, a judgement shall be revised due to newly discovered circumstances in relation to a convicted person recognised as a person detained for political reasons, or as a person prosecuted for political reasons under Resolution No76-Ib of 5 December 2012 of the Parliament of Georgia on Persons Detained for Political Reasons or Prosecuted for Political Reasons if the judgement was delivered before passing the Resolution and if an appropriate motion is filed with the court before 1 July 2017.

-Article 332 - (Deleted)
+Article 3322 - (Deleted)